GLR parser

-A GLR parser (GLR standing for "Generalized LR", where L stands for "left-to-right" and R stands for "rightmost (derivation)") is an extension of an LR parser algorithm to handle non-deterministic and ambiguous grammars.
-The theoretical foundation was provided in a 1974 paper by Bernard Lang (along with other general Context-Free parsers such as GLL).
+A GLR parser (generalized left-to-right rightmost derivation parser) is an extension of an LR parser algorithm to handle non-deterministic and ambiguous grammars.
+The theoretical foundation was provided in a 1974 paper by Bernard Lang (along with other general context-free parsers such as GLL).
 It describes a systematic way to produce such algorithms, and provides uniform results regarding correctness proofs, complexity with respect to grammar classes, and optimization techniques.
 The first actual implementation of GLR was described in a 1984 paper by Masaru Tomita, it has also been referred to as a "parallel parser".
 Tomita presented five stages in his original work, though in practice it is the second stage that is recognized as the GLR parser.

 Though the algorithm has evolved since its original forms, the principles have remained intact.
 As shown by an earlier publication, Lang was primarily interested in more easily used and more flexible parsers for extensible programming languages.
 Tomita's goal was to parse natural language text thoroughly and efficiently.
 Standard LR parsers cannot accommodate the nondeterministic and ambiguous nature of natural language, and the GLR algorithm can.

 Algorithm

 Briefly, the GLR algorithm works in a manner similar to the LR parser algorithm, except that, given a particular grammar, a GLR parser will process all possible interpretations of a given input in a breadth-first search.
 On the front-end, a GLR parser generator converts an input grammar into parser tables, in a manner similar to an LR generator.
 However, where LR parse tables allow for only one state transition (given a state and an input token), GLR parse tables allow for multiple transitions.
 In effect, GLR allows for shift/reduce and reduce/reduce conflicts.

 When a conflicting transition is encountered, the parse stack is forked into two or more parallel parse stacks, where the state corresponding to each possible transition is at the top.
 Then, the next input token is read and used to determine the next transition(s) for each of the "top" states – and further forking can occur.
 If any given top state and input token do not result in at least one transition, then that "path" through the parse tables is invalid and can be discarded.

-A crucial optimization known as a Graph-structured stack (GSS) allows sharing of common prefixes and suffixes of these stacks, which constrains the overall search space and memory usage required to parse input text.
+A crucial optimization known as a graph-structured stack allows sharing of common prefixes and suffixes of these stacks, which constrains the overall search space and memory usage required to parse input text.
 The complex structures that arise from this improvement make the search graph a directed acyclic graph (with additional restrictions on the "depths" of various nodes), rather than a tree.